Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 Components in the previous examples are quite easy to test because they are more or less _pure_.
 Pure components don't depend on _side effects_ such as network requests or using some native API such as the AsyncStorage.
 The `Form` component is much less pure than the `Greeting` component because its state changes can be counted as a side effect.
 Nevertheless, testing it isn't too difficult.

 Next, let's have a look at a strategy for testing components with side effects.
 Let's pick the `RepositoryList` component from our application as an example.
-At the moment the component has one side effect, which is a GraphQL query for fetching the rated repositories.
+At the moment the component has one side effect, which is a GraphQL query for fetching the reviewed repositories.
 The current implementation of the `RepositoryList` component looks something like this:

 ```javascript
 const RepositoryList = () => {